getgud-io/cpp-getgud-sdk/README.md

 ### Affect Action

-A Affect action should be sent whenever an in-match affect of any kind is applied to the player.
+An Affect action should be sent whenever an in-match affect of any kind is applied to the player.
 Examples: crouch, prone, jump, fly, see through walls, extra speed/ammo/shield/health, etc.
 To create an Affect Action, use the `AffectActionData` Class.

 ```cpp